 Any loan amount above those limits is considered a "jumbo" mortgage and has higher rates compared to loans at or below the $417,000 conforming limit.
 Regardless of the loan limit, conventional mortgages require a down payment while VA loans do not.

-As long as the VA loan is no greater than $417,000 or $625,000 in VA's "high cost areas", the veteran is required to have no money down in order to obtain the VA home loan.
-But what if the limit is $417,000 and the veteran wants to use his VA benefit to buy a $500,000 home?
+As long as the VA loan is no greater than $453,100 or $679,650 in man of VA's "high cost areas", you are not required to have money down in order to obtain the VA home loan.
+But what if the limit is $453,100 and you want to use your VA benefit to buy a $500,000 home?

 Calculating the VA Jumbo Loan